Cat6 Ethernet Cable 10Gbps Computer Networking Cord with GoldPlated RJ45 Connectors 550MHz Cat6 Network Ethernet LAN Cable Supports Cat6 Cat5e Cat5. | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 UNIVERSAL CONNECTIVITY: Great for computers and LAN network components; Servers, Switches, Laptops, Routers, VoIP, PoE devices, Gaming, Security and much more CAT 6 Standard support up to 550 MHz and 10 Gigabit Ethernet.
 Provides the fastest and most reliable internet connection between two network devices.
 SUPERB QUALITY: Its high-quality LAN UTP cable is sheathed in a PVC jacket for durability and optimal insulation of the wire.
 Molded Cat6 RJ45 connectors prevent cable damage.
 COMPATIBILITY: Cat6 cable is a standardized twisted pair cable for Ethernet and other network physical layers that is backward compatible with the Cat5 cable standards.
-INCLUDE: 1 x Cat6 Network Ethernet Patch Cable - 1.5 Feet, Black.
+INCLUDE: 1 x Cat6 Network Ethernet Patch Cable 3 Feet, Gray.
 Backed with a Lifetime Manufacturer Warranty